OpenBB-finance/OpenBB/website/content/platform/development/contributor-guidelines/write_code_commit.md

 ### `platform`

-This directory hosts the core platform functionalities, divided into:

-- Core (`core`): The central part of the OpenBB Platform application.
+This directory hosts the core platform functionalities (`core`) which is the central part of the OpenBB Platform application.
-- Provider (`provider`): Manages provider-specific functionalities.

 ### Root Directory Files